SkywalkerSW5/ddw/README.md

 # ddw
 ## A wrapper for DD that writes ISOs to a drive

+Note: This is the old version, a rewritten version is bundled with teaOS
 ### How to install:
 #### To install;
 ddw requires *wget*, and *pv* to be installed.